wp-plugins/media-from-ftp/readme.txt

 == Frequently Asked Questions ==

+= I will not find a file with name like this: a-b-0x0.jpg. =
+* WordPress thumbnails, adds the suffix -80x80 like this: filename-80x80.jpg.
+Media from FTP, exclude the search of the thumbnail.
+Please change the file name.

 = Where is it better to upload files? =
 * Upload directory is any of the following locations.
 * Single-site wp-content/uploads
 * Multisite wp-content/uploads/sites/*

+= I want to register file for any folder. =
+* Media from FTP Settings -> Settings -> Date.
+* Uncheck of "Organize my uploads into month- and year-based folders".

+= I want to register file to "month- and year-based folders" without relevant to the timestamp of the file. =
+* Media from FTP Settings -> Settings -> Date.
+* Uncheck of "Organize my uploads into month- and year-based folders".

 = File at the time of registration is moved to another directory. =
-* If the 'uploads_use_yearmonth_folders' is set to true (checkbox if checked in the administration settings panel), it will move the file at the time of registration to year month-based folders.
-If you want to register in the same directory, please remove the check."
+* If checked "Organize my uploads into month- and year-based folders", it will move the file at the time of registration to year month-based folders.
+If you want to register in the same directory, Please uncheck.

 = The original file is deleted. =
 * The case of the following of this plugin to delete the file.
 1. If it contains spaces in the file name.
 Convert to "-".
 And remove original file. image example.jpg -> image-example.jpg
 2. If the file name is a multi-byte.
 It makes the MD5 conversion.
 And remove original file. image例.jpg -> 2edd9ad56212ce13a39f25b429b09012.jpg
-3. If "Organize my uploads into month- and year-based folders" is checked, copy the file to the month- and year-based folder, and then delete the original file. wp-content/uploads/sites/2/image-example.jpg -> wp-content/uploads/sites/2/2015/09/image-example.jpg
+3. If checked "Organize my uploads into month- and year-based folders", it copy the file to the "month- and year-based folder" and then delete the original file. wp-content/uploads/sites/2/image-example.jpg -> wp-content/uploads/sites/2/2015/09/image-example.jpg
 * Thumbnail creation, database registration, do in file after copy.

 = The original file is deleted, it will be the one that has been added to eight characters to the end of the file. =